andulval/Yelpcamp2022_v0/README.md

-# Yelpcamp2022_v0
+# Yelpcamp2022

 ## 👨🏻‍💻 About the project
 YelpCamp is a full-stack responsive website.
 Users can create and review campgrounds with geocoding.
 In order to review or create a campground, you must have an account.
-This project is a part of Colt Steele's web dev bootcamp course on Udemy.
+The project is an extension of the web application made during web dev bootcamp course by Colt Steele on the Udemy platform.
 This project is being created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js is used to handle authentication.

 ## 🚀 Functionalities
 >Everyone can view the camps and reviews without signing up or logging in.

->The user will have to login to edit the campground details or any comments.
+>The user will have to login to add or edit the campground details or any comments.

 >The user can only edit/delete the campgrounds and comments that they have added.